saoirse-defi/milestone2-vanilla/README.md

 #### Background

 A collection of backdrops have been prepared and strings of their file locations have been stored within an array.
-At the start screen, this array is used for user customisation in order to change the background image.
+At the start screen, this array is then used for user customisation in order to change the background image.

 #### Difficulty